Aged care reverse mortgage

 How Inviva helped

-After consulting an aged care adviser, who explained the different funding options for aged care and the impact these would have on their pension entitlement, Tom and June decided to take out a reverse mortgage secured against their home to pay part of the aged care accommodation cost up front.
+After consulting an aged care advisor, who explained the different funding options for aged care and the impact these would have on their pension entitlement, Tom and June decided to take out a reverse mortgage for aged care.
+It was secured against their home and they were able to pay the accommodation costs upfront.

-The decision to use a reverse mortgage provided significant emotional and financial benefits.
+The decision to use an aged care reverse mortgage provided significant emotional and financial benefits.
 Tom received the specialised care he required, improving his quality of life.
 June could stay in the home they cherished, maintaining her independence and staying near Tom.
 Additionally, they avoided the immediate financial burden of large monthly payments or depleting their savings, preserving their financial stability.

 This approach allowed Tom and June to manage a challenging situation with grace, ensuring both their needs were met while maintaining their financial security and peace of mind.